needle-mirror/com.unity.services.analytics/Documentation~/index.md

 The Transaction event is to record that the player spent some resource to obtain some other resource.
 This may be real or virtual currencies or game items on either side.
-Because of the number of optional arguments depending on what is being exchanged and on what platform, the LogTransaction method takes a `TransactionParameters` object which can be populated as required.
+Because of the number of optional arguments depending on what is being exchanged and on what platform, the Transaction method takes a `TransactionParameters` object which can be populated as required.

 ```cs